 Among the listeners there were top managers and managers from companies: Rosneft Oil Company, Russian Export Center, Russian Railways, Mondeles Russia, Baikal Communications Group, Promsvyazbank, Neftegazholding, Nizhpharm, British American Tobacco, Russian Regional Development Bank, United Shipbuilding Corporation, Abinsk Electric Steel Works Ltd, Game Stream JLLC, etc. In addition, a UN representative attended the course for the first time (from Food and Agriculture Organization of the United Nations).
 In all 27 specialists got trained during the course.
 At the end participants were awarded certificates of advanced training.

-The advanced training course is held twice a year.
-Registration for the fifth group of training in 2020 continues.
+From 2020 the advanced training course is held once a year.
+Registration for the fifth group of training continues.